 trennlinie

-In 1979 Fletch made his A-levels at politics and wanted to study but then he began education at the Sun Life insurance company.
-Unfortunately, he never told why he decided against university.
+In 1979 Fletch did A-levels at politics and wanted to study but instead, he began job training at the Sun Life insurance company.
+He never disclosed why he decided against university.

 Today Fletch is married to Grainne and lives in London.
 Daughter Megan was born in 1991, son Joseph in 1994.